d3/d3-format/README.md

 # d3-format

-Formatting numbers is one of those things you may not have considered until an ugly 0.30000000000000004 appeared on your axis.
-Or maybe you want to group thousands and use fixed precision to display currency, such as $1,240.10.
-Or perhaps you want to display only the significant digits of a particular number.
+Want to get rid of that ugly 0.30000000000000004 on your axis?
+Or to group thousands and use fixed precision to display currency, such as $1,240.10?
+Or perhaps you want to display only the significant digits of a particular number?

+You’ve come to the right place.
 Formatting numbers for human consumption is the purpose of the d3-format module.
 For example, to create a function that zero-fills to four digits, say:

 ```js
 var zeroPad = format("04d");